hiimvikash/backendtalks/readme.md

 ### ✅ Summary
 MMT keeps a **separate webhook server** for banks to ensure **better performance, security, reliability, and scalability** while avoiding issues in the main backend. 🚀

+# 2. How Leetcode problem submission work ?